Pre-Courant Algebroids: Concluding remarks

 \section{Concluding remarks}

 We have shown that pre-Courant algebroids are `really' symplectic almost Lie 2-algebroids, just as Courant algebroids are `really' symplectic Lie 2-algebroids.
-This shift in the fundamental starting place allows for many of the known facts about pre-Courant algebroids to be neatly reformulated, and in many cases the proofs are significantly simpler.
-For example, the notion of (sub-)Dirac structures on pre-Courant algebroids as certian isotropic submanifolds is conceptually neat and clear.
-Moreover, working with symplectic almost Lie 2-algebroids allows for a very economic and powerful framework to understand pre-Courant algebroids with a compatible non-negative grading -- weighted pre-Courant algebroids in our language.
-Our framework in terms of graded super bundles generalises VB-Courant algebroids, while at the same time drastically simplifying working with them.
-In particular, the notion of weighted sub-Dirac structures is almost obvious and covers the case of VB-Dirac structures.
-Pre-Courant algebroids and especially weighted pre-Courant algebroids have a rich and interesting supergeometrical structure which deserves further study.
-We are convinced that the understanding of pre-Courant algebroids as symplectic nearly Lie 2-algebroids will allow for further mathematical developments and applications in theoretical physics.
+This shift in the fundamental starting place allows for many of the known facts about pre-Courant algebroids to be neatly reformulated.
+In many cases, the proofs of various statements become significantly simpler than those presented using a classical framework.
+For example, the notion of (sub-)Dirac structures on pre-Courant algebroids as certain isotropic submanifolds is conceptually neat and clear.
+Working with symplectic almost Lie 2-algebroids allows for a very economical and powerful framework to understand pre-Courant algebroids with a compatible non-negative grading.
+Weighted pre-Courant algebroids directly generalise VB-Courant algebroids, while at the same time their use drastically simplifies working with the latter.
+In particular, the notion of weighted sub-Dirac structures is almost obvious and naturally covers the case of VB-Dirac structures.
+Pre-Courant algebroids and especially weighted pre-Courant algebroids have a rich and interesting supergeometrical structure which, in our opinion, deserves further study.
+We are convinced that the understanding of pre-Courant algebroids as symplectic almost Lie 2-algebroids will allow for further mathematical developments and applications in theoretical physics.